-Members were advised that correspondence had been received from the United Nations to express appreciation for participation in the UNRICsupported initiative Turn Europe UN Blue across Europe, in the context of the United Nations' 75th Anniversary (UN75) and for UN Day on 24 October 2020.
+Members are advised that correspondence has been received from the United Nations to express appreciation for participation in the UNRIC-supported initiative Turn Europe UN Blue across Europe, in the context of the United Nations' 75th Anniversary (UN75) and for UN Day on 24 October 2020.

-A copy of the correspondence was circulated for Members' information.
+A copy of the correspondence is enclosed for Members' information.